YconquestY/cs-629/README.md

   }
 }
 ```
+The test bench is updated to wait exactly two "exit", i.e., MMIO operation to the special exit location.
+Hopefully one from each thread, but in case of bug it can get confusing, if one software thread somehow generate multiple MMIO operation to the exit location.
+The software testbench is currently such that the mmio operation is sent after returning from main.

 Notice that if no argument is used in main, then both thread will run the same code.